-2. Statement of women's representation in the Board of Directors in 2021:

-There are no women members at the Company's Board of Directors

-3. A statement of the reasons why no women were nominated for the membership of the Board of Directors:
+- 2. Statement of women's representation in the Board of Directors in 2022: There are no women members at the Company's Board of Directors - 3.
+A statement of the reasons why no women were nominated for the membership of the Board of Directors:

-No female members have run for the 2021 elections of the Company's Board of Directors.
-Noting that the members of the Company's Board of Directors should be, in accordance with the Company's Articles of Association, one of the Company's shareholders, as well as being subject to the other conditions and requirements of the governance resolution regarding the Board of Directors member.

-4. The Total remuneration paid in 2021 to the Members of the Board of Directors for the financial year 2021:
+No female members have run for the 2022 elections of the Company's Board of Directors.
+Noting that the members of the Company's Board of Directors should be, in accordance with the Company's Articles of Association, one of the Company's shareholders, as well as being subject to the other conditions and requirements of the governance resolution regarding the Board of Directors member. - 4.
+The Total remuneration paid in 2022 to the Members of the Board of Directors for the financial year 2021:

-- Remuneration of Board of Directors Members are determined based on the provisions of Article No. (21) of the Governance Resolution and Article No. (169) of the Commercial Companies Law No. (2) of the year 2015, which are in force at the time when the meeting of General Assembly is held and approves the proposal of the Board of Directors on 14/02/2022.
+Remuneration of Board of Directors Members are determined based on the provisions of Article No. (21) of the Governance Resolution and Article No. (169) of the Commercial Companies Law No. (2) of the year 2015, which are in force at the time when the meeting of General Assembly is held and approves the proposal of the Board of Directors on 16/02/2022.
 Whereas, the remuneration of the members of the Board of Directors consists of a percentage of the net profit, in all cases it shall not exceed 10% of the net profit for the ended fiscal year, after the deduction of depreciation and reserve. - In execution of the aforementioned, the remuneration of the Board of Directors should be determined through a proposal or a recommendation of the Board of Directors and submitted to the General Assembly of the Company.
 In all cases, it shall not exceed 10% of the net profit in accordance with the above-mentioned controls.
-In 2021, the total paid remuneration for members of the Board of Directors on finance year ended 2020 was AED 8,441,668(Excludes 5% VAT).

-5. The Total remuneration Proposed to be paid to the members of the Board of Directors for the year 2021:

-- As for the fiscal year 2021, the distribution of remuneration of the Board of Directors has not yet been completed, whereas the remuneration will be presented to the General Assembly of the Company 2021, which has the authority to refuse or approve them.
-It is expected that the Board of Directors' remuneration proposal for 2021 will be AED 9,250,662.00up to 10% in accordance with the provisions of Article No. (171) of the Decree of the Federal Law No. (32/2021) regarding the Commercial Companies Law. - while members of the Board of Directors do not receive any allowances for attending Board meetings. - As for the Board Committees and according to the governance rules, the Board Member shall receive an amount of AED 4,000 for attending each meeting, as well as the amount of AED 10,000 for attending each meeting at the Real Estate & Investment Committee, in addition to AED 8,000 for the transportation of the Board Member outside the city of Abu Dhabi.
+In 2022, the total paid remuneration for members of the Board of Directors on finance year ended 2021 was AED 9,250,662 (Excludes 5% VAT). - 5.
+The Total remuneration Proposed to be paid to the members of the Board of Directors for the year 2022: - As for the fiscal year 2022, the distribution of remuneration of the Board of Directors has not yet been completed, whereas the remuneration will be presented to the General Assembly of the Company 2023, which has the authority to refuse or approve them.
+It is expected that the Board of Directors' remuneration proposal for 2022 will be AED 7,015,350 up to 10% in accordance with the provisions of Article No. (171) of the Decree of the Federal Law No. (32/2021) regarding the Commercial Companies Law. - while members of the Board of Directors do not receive any allowances for attending Board meetings.